OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Azithromycin and the macrolide family (clarithromycin, erythromycin, fidaxomicin, and the older ketolide telithromycin) are workhorse antibiotics for respiratory, skin, and some GI infections.
 Coffee, meanwhile, is the small daily ritual that helps you feel like yourself.
 You don’t have to choose between them.
 With a few tweaks—timing, portion size, brew style, and the beans you choose—you can keep the cup you enjoy while the medicine does its job.

 Think rhythm rather than rules.
-If you notice butterflies, palpitations, or wooziness when pills and coffee land together, create a little space between them—many people feel better with 45–90 minutes in between.
-Hydration helps more than most expect: match each cup with water and avoid chugging a giant mug when you stand up quickly.
-If you’re using a course pack (like a once-daily azithromycin schedule), keep your coffee routine consistent day-to-day so any patterns you feel are easier to read.
+If you notice butterflies, palpitations, or wooziness when pills and coffee hit at the same time, give them a little breathing room—many people feel better with a 45–90-minute cushion.
+You don’t need a complicated schedule; just let your dose have its own moment, then place coffee with or after breakfast so everything lands more gently.
+Hydration helps more than most people expect, too: match each cup with water, and avoid chugging a giant mug right as you stand up quickly.
+If you’re on a once-daily course (like a typical azithromycin routine), keeping your coffee pattern consistent day-to-day makes it much easier to spot what’s truly helping versus what’s just timing noise.

-Finally, personalize.
-Two weeks is enough to spot patterns: how your stomach feels, whether a small cup with food is perfect while a big espresso beforehand isn’t, and how timing affects sleep.
+Finally, personalize—because you’ll spot your best pattern quickly.
+Two weeks is enough to see whether a small cup with food feels perfect while a big espresso beforehand feels spiky, and whether moving coffee earlier protects sleep.
 Keep what works; adjust what doesn’t.
-The goal is simple: antibiotics do their steady work in the background while your coffee remains an easy, enjoyable part of the day.
+The goal is simple: antibiotics do their steady work in the background while your coffee stays easy, enjoyable, and genuinely helpful on the way back to feeling normal.

 Coffee × Macrolides (Azithromycin & Class) — Quick Guide & Safest Beans Picks